TRIQS/triqs/doc/index.rst

    have changed too.
 So go look at our :ref:`changelog page <changelog>` to find out how to upgrade to 1.0.

+TRIQS (**T**\oolbox for **R**\esearch on **I**\nteracting **Q**\uantum **S**\ystems)
-TRIQS is a scientific project providing a set of C++ and Python libraries to develop new tools for the study of interacting quantum systems.
+is a scientific project providing a set of C++ and Python libraries to develop new tools for the study of interacting quantum systems.

-The goal of this toolkit is to provide condensed matter physicists with high quality, high level, efficient and simple to use libraries in C++ and Python, and to promote the use of modern programming techniques and practices in our field.
+The goal of this toolkit is to provide condensed matter physicists with high level, efficient and simple to use libraries in C++ and Python, and to promote the use of modern programming techniques in our field.

 TRIQS is free software (GPL).

 TRIQS applications
 -----------------------

-Several :ref:`full-fledged applications <applications>` have been written using TRIQS and are also maintained by the TRIQS collaboration.
+Based on the TRIQS toolkit, several :ref:`full-fledged applications <applications>` are also maintained by the TRIQS collaboration.
 They allow for example to solve a generic quantum impurity model or to run a complete LDA+DMFT calculation.

-Since 2005, the TRIQS library and applications have allowed to address questions as diverse as:
+Elaborated in a collaboration between IPhT Saclay and Ecole Polytechnique since 2005, the TRIQS library and applications have allowed to address questions as diverse as:

 * Momentum-selective aspects on cuprate superconductors (with various cluster DMFT)
 * Degree of correlation in iron-based superconductors (within an LDA+DMFT approach)
 * Fermionic Mott transition and exploration of Sarma phase in cold-atoms

-C++ & Python
+Python & C++
 -----------------------------

 The libraries exist at two